eastmaels/steemblog.github.io/_posts/account/deanliu/2018-09-02_omnipresent-ico.md

 - - -

-This page is synchronized from the post: [Omnipresent ICO ...](https://steemit.com/@deanliu/omnipresent-ico)
+This page is synchronized from the post: ['Omnipresent ICO ...'](https://steemit.com/@deanliu/omnipresent-ico)